A small, orange beginner-level species which grows at a medium pace. These ants love liquid sugars and are polygynous.

 STATES AVAILABLE TO BUY LASIUS BREVICORNIS: All Continental States EXCEPT Oklahoma, Texas, Arkansas, Louisiana, Kentucky, Nevada, Georgia, Florida, Delaware, Rhode Island,

 Lasius brevicornis is a small orange species from the prairies and fields of parts of the US.
 In the wild, they farm root aphids underground for the honeydew they excrete.
+NOTE: Founding mortality occurs in Lasius brevicornis.

 This love of sweet liquids also carries over into captivity, as these ants absolutely LOVE sugars (honey, sugarwater).
 Although they love sugars, they do need protein (fruit flies, crickets, mealworms) in their diet too.
 Feed SMALL drops of sugars as these ants are prone to drowning in liquid.